lookbook-hq/lookbook/README.md

 Lookbook gives [ViewComponent](http://viewcomponent.org/)-based projects a _ready-to-go_ development UI for navigating, inspecting and interacting with component previews.

-It uses (and extends) the native [ViewComponent preview functionality](https://viewcomponent.org/guide/previews.html) and is intended to integrate seamlessly with existing component libraries.
+It uses (and extends) the native [ViewComponent preview functionality](https://viewcomponent.org/guide/previews.html), so you don't need to learn a new DSL or create any extra files to get up and running.

 Lookbook uses [RDoc/Yard-style comment tags](https://rubydoc.info/gems/yard/file/docs/Tags.md) to extend the capabilities of ViewComponent's previews whilst maintaining compatability with the standard preview class format, so you can add or remove Lookbook at any time without having to rework your code.

-> ⚠️ **PLEASE NOTE!** Lookbook is very much a **work in progress** at the moment.
-There may be breaking changes on point-releases before a 1.0 version is ready. ⚠️

 ![Lookbook UI](.github/assets/lookbook_screenshot.png)

 ### Features

-- 👀 Navigate your component previews with ease
-- 🔍 Search/filter previews
+- Tree-style navigation menu
+- Live nav search/filter
-- 🖥 Resizable, responsive preview window
+- Resizable preview window for responsive testing
-- 🔦 Highlighted preview source code and HTML output (with one-click copy to clipboard)
+- Highlighted preview source code and HTML output
-- 📝 Add notes via comments in the preview file (markdown supported)
+- Add notes via comments in the preview file (markdown supported)
-- 🚀 Live UI, auto-updates when component or previews files are updated
+- Auto-updating UI when component or preview files are updated
-- 🙈 Supports 'hidden' previews and examples
+- Supports 'hidden' previews and examples
+- Works with standard the ViewComponent preview system

 ## Lookbook demo